Perfect for families, pets, walkers and cyclists

-A long narrow strip with a rocky shoreline, which when submerged at high water exposes geologically interesting rocks.
+A long narrow strip with a rocky shoreline, which when submerged at high water exposes geologically interesting rocks and extensive limestone outcrops.
 The foreshore gives way to a series of sandy, shingle and pebble beaches.
 The whitewashed lighthouse at Barns Ness, dating from 1901, was built by David Stevenson.
 Added to this are great views out to sea and the sounds of a plethora of bird life.
 30-minute drive on the A1.

 A small quiet beach lying in the shadow of Torness Power Station.
-One attraction of this beach is the walkway along the seawall of the power station.
+26 miles from the coastal campsite at Drummohr, with a walkway along the seawall of the power station.
 Good for sea fishing due to the warm waters around the power station.

 Almost hidden behind